What are my breast implant options?

-The subglandular approach is suitable for women who have sufficient soft tissue coverage around the cleavage area.
+The subglandular approach is suitable for women with sufficient soft tissue coverage around the cleavage area.
 The breast implant is positioned between the pectoralis muscle and the breast tissue.
-Subglandular breast augmentation has a quicker recovery compared with the dual plane approach.
+Subglandular breast augmentation has a quicker recovery compared with the dual-plane approach.
 Women can achieve enhanced breast cleavage.
 Mild to moderate degrees of breast ptosis can be corrected with this approach.
-Unlike the under the muscle approach, over-the-muscle insertion does not result in the double bubble deformity seen when women lift weights in the gym.
+Unlike under the muscle approach, over-the-muscle insertion does not result in the double bubble deformity seen when women lift weights in the gym.

-A new variant of the over the muscle approach is the subfascial breast augmentation.
+A new variant of the over-the-muscle approach is subfascial breast augmentation.
 This approach combines the benefits of the subglandular approach and elements of the dual approach without the need to split the pectoralis muscle.

 Dual plane implant placement (under the muscle)